 Building Voice Interfaces That Feel Instant

 A two-second delay in a voice interface does not feel slow.
-It feels broken.
-The user does not think "this is loading."
-They think "this is not working."
-And then they leave.

 The Latency Budget: Where Every Millisecond Goes